zoey-rw/SoilMicrobeDB/README.md

-# Soil Micome Database (SMDB) - a whole-genome reference database with over 50,000 genomes, focused on soil biodiversity
+# Soil Microbe Database (SMDB) - a whole-genome reference database with over 50,000 genomes, focused on soil biodiversity

 Includes over 20,000 metagenome-assembled genomes (MAGs) from soils, and 1400 fungi from Joint Genome Institute's Mycocosm